-As mentioned earlier, we can also represent 3-manifolds using the dual notion of a special spine, which is essentially a 2-dimensional complex that captures all the topological information in a 3-dimensional manifold.
-Let $\mathcal{N}$ be a bounded 3-manifold.
-A polyhedron (i.e., a 2-dimensional complex) $P$ embedded in the interior of $\mathcal{N}$ is a (possibly non-special) \textbf{spine} of $\mathcal{N}$ if $\mathcal{N}$ is homeomorphic to a regular neighbourhood of $P$ in $\mathcal{N}$.
+As mentioned earlier, we can also represent $3$-manifolds using the dual notion of a special spine, which is essentially a $2$-dimensional complex that captures all the topological information in a $3$-dimensional manifold.
+Before defining special spines precisely, it helps to get an intuitive feel for these objects by reviewing the procedure for turning a triangulation into its dual special spine.